wingkwong/leetcode-the-hard-way/solutions/1600-1699/1657-define-if-two-strings-are-close-medium.md

 1. Making sure both strings $word1$ and $word2$ have the same length as neither operation would work correctly if they had different lengths.

 2. Checking if the occurrences of each characters frequency are the same for both strings.
 For example, $word1 = 'aabbcccc'$ and $word2 = 'aabcbcaa'$ have the same number of occurrences in their character frequencies or, in other words, the same frequency of frequencies.
-So we would have the characters frequency of $word1$ as ${'c': 4, 'a': 2, 'b': 2}$ and the frequency of its frequencies would be ${2: 2, 4: 1}$.
-For $word2$ the characters frequency would be ${'a': 4, 'b': 2, 'c': 2}$ and its frequency of frequencies would be the same as $word1$, ${2: 2, 4: 1}$.
+So the characters frequency of $word1$ would be {'c': 4, 'a': 2, 'b': 2} and the frequency of its frequencies would be {2: 2, 4: 1}.
+For $word2$ the characters frequency would be {'a': 4, 'b': 2, 'c': 2} and its frequency of frequencies would be the same as $word1$, { 2: 2, 4: 1 }.

 3. The last one is checking if all existing characters in one string also exist in the other string.
 For example, $word1 = 'aabbzzzz'$ and $word2 = 'aabcbcaa'$ attend the second check related to the characters frequency.
 However the strings are not composed of the same characters ('z' doesn't exist in $word2$ just as 'c' doesn't exist in $word1$) and this is something that none of the operations described in the problem statement can solve.